gaya3senanayake/Data-Science-Job-Market-Analysis/README.md

 - **Pandas & NumPy** – Data cleaning and analysis
 - **Scikit-learn & NLP Techniques** – Job matching using **TF-IDF vectorization & cosine similarity**
 - **Streamlit** – Interactive UI for job visualization and recommendations
-- **Matplotlib & Seaborn** – Data visualization for hiring trends
+- **Plotly,Matplotlib & Seaborn** – Data visualization for market trends

 ## **How It Works**

-1. **Scraping Data** – The system collects job postings from **LinkedIn** in real-time, extracting relevant fields such as job title, company, required skills, and location.
+1. **Scraping Data** – The system collects job postings from **LinkedIn** , extracting relevant fields such as job title, company, required skills, and location.
 2. **Exploratory Data Analysis (EDA)** – Analyzes the demand for different skills, trends in job postings, and insights into the **Helsinki data science job market**.
-3. **Job Recommendation Engine** – Uses **Natural Language Processing (NLP)** to compare job descriptions with a user’s skill set, ranking jobs based on relevance.
+3. **Job Recommendation Engine** – Uses **Natural Language Processing (NLP) techniques, TF-IDF vectorization and cosine similarity** to compare job descriptions with a user’s skill set, ranking jobs based on relevance.
 4. **Streamlit Web App** – Provides an intuitive dashboard where users can explore trends and receive job recommendations tailored to their profiles.

 ## **Future Enhancements**